arcsecond-io/oort/docs/index.md

 ### All batch mode commands

+Use:

 * `oort start`, to start the batch-uploader and the monitor-server.
 * `oort stop` to stop the batch-uploader and the monitor-server
 * `oort restart`, in case you need a full reconfiguration and restart.
 * `oort status` to check the status of the two processes.
-* `oort logs` to read the latest batch-uploader logs in the terminal.
+* `oort logs` to display the latest batch-uploader logs in the terminal.
 * `oort open` to open the monitor web server in the default browser

-## Other commands

-* `oort folders` to display a list of the folders watched in background.
+* `oort folders` to display a list of the folders watched abd their settings.

+## Other Oort commands

+Use:

 * `oort telescopes` to get a list of telescopes available.
-* `oort login` to login to Arcsecond.io first.
+* `oort login` to login to your personal Arcsecond.io account.
+* `oort --version` to display Oort version
 * `oort` or `oort --help` for a complete help.

-All commands have dedicated help accessible with `oort <command> --help`
+All commands have a dedicated help accessible with `oort <command> --help`

 There is no need of using `sudo` in any case with oort.

+## How files are treated

-## File extensions
+### File extensions

 All non-hidden files found in the watch folder or one of its subfolder will be uploaded.
 Files can have an extension or not (for instance `README` files will also be uploaded).
-**Hidden files starting with a dot will not be uploaded.**
+Hidden files starting with a dot will not be uploaded.

-As for the data, **Oort support XISF and FITS files, zipped or not.**
-Oort will accept files with the following FITS filename extensions:
+As for the data, **Oort support XISF and FITS files, zipped or not.** Oort will accept files with the following FITS filename extensions:
 `.fits`, `.fit`, `.fts`, `.ft`, `.mt`, `.imfits`, `.imfit`, `.uvfits`, `.uvfit`, `.pha`, `.rmf`, `.arf`, `.rsp`, `.pi` as well as `.xisf` ones.

 Moreover, these extensions can be augmented with the following zipped file extensions: `.zip`, `.gz`, `.bz2`

-## File compression
+### File compression

 Files to be uploaded can be already compressed or not.
 Oort is able to deal with any of them transparently.

 If a XISF or FITS file is being detected and the zip option is set (in the `watch` command), it will be zipped (with standard)
 `gzip` compression before being uploaded.
-The compression is made locally just beside the original file, which will be deleting once zip is done (as would a normal `gzip` command do in the terminal).
+The compression is made locally just beside the original file.
+That latter file will be deleted once the zip is done (as would a normal `gzip` command do in the terminal).

 **Oort includes an interruption handler that will stop any zip process running**, would any problem occurs preventing the process to complete.
 More precisely it will stop zip processes on `SIGINT`, `SIGQUIT` and `SIGTERM`.

 Of course, if the folder is read-only for its user, no zipping will be made.

-## Folder structure and Data organisation

-Oort is using the folder structure to infer organisation of files inside datasets.
-And there is one simple rule to know: **1 folder (or subfolder) = 1 dataset**.
-The rule is voluntarily simple to make Oort focused and reliable.
-Subsequent re-organisation, renaming etc will occur on the backend.

 ## Additional things you must be aware of